 Another bit of trivia for you: Mr. Pierpont was the uncle of banker John Pierpont Morgan, better known as J.P.
 Morgan.
 Despite this, and despite the fact that his famous holiday composition should have made him a millionaire, Pierpont struggled to make ends meet.
-His son even renewed the copyright on “Jingle Bells” in 1880, 13 years before his father’s death, but it was never enforced enough to produce any real income.
+Even after his son renewed the copyright on "Jingle Bells" in 1880, 13 years before his father’s death, it was never enforced enough to produce any real income.

-And I was just kidding about “The Thanksgiving Song,” of course.
-Though lyrics about turkey and Pilgrims aren’t as abundant as tunes for certain other holidays, they’re out there.
+Though lyrics about turkey and the Pilgrims aren’t as abundant as tunes for certain other holidays, they’re out there.
 Here are a couple:

-They might as well crown Medford, Massachusetts the Thanksgiving capital of the United States, because the song “Over the River and Through the Woods” was born there too.
+They might as well crown Medford, Massachusetts, the Thanksgiving Capital of the United States, because the song “Over the River and Through the Woods” was born there, too.
 Lydia Maria Child wrote the poem “A Boy’s Thanksgiving Day” about a trip to her grandfather’s house, which, yes, really does sit near the Mystic River in Medford, Massachusetts.
-It’s still there today, owned by Tufts University and used as a home for Tufts dignitaries (needless to say, Grandfather had a pretty nice house).
+It’s still there today, owned by Tufts University and used as a home for Tufts dignitaries.
 The poem was later set to music and became the classic we know today.

 "Alice’s Restaurant Massacre"